PADDY LEUNG

 ︎ October 2021

 Kindness Rocks was a temporary public art project designed to foster gentle connection, joy, and play.
-The project encouraged people of all ages to interact with a growing rock garden by painting, trading, or contributing rocks over the course of a month-long display.
-Leung designed a circular bench as part of the installation, providing a space for visitors to gather, rest, and reflect while engaging with the artwork.
+The installation invited people of all ages to interact with a growing rock garden by painting, trading, or contributing rocks over the course of a month.
+A circular bench, designed by Leung, encouraged visitors to gather, rest, and reflect while engaging with the work in an open-air, physically distanced setting.

 - Paddy Leung - Lead Artist & Designer